Catalog Advanced Search

 Description: This course examines the significant revisions to the 2025 California Building Code (CBC) with focus on the non-structural revisions.
 Chapter 11A and 11B topics are not covered in-depth.
 The course is designed for building officials, architects, designers, engineers, plans examiners, field inspectors, and counter technicians.
 The course is appropriate for experienced and not-so experienced users of the CBC.

-Course Time: 2 hours
+Course Time: 2 training hours

-ICC Preferred Provider Course Number 50194 (.2 CEUs)
+ICC Preferred Provider Course Number 50194 (0.2 CEUs)

 AIA Course Number 9: 2026 (2 LUs|HSW)